 Germinating the seeds

 into a well-draining soil mix.
-A typical mix is 1 part
+A typical mix is 2 parts potting soil to 1 part

 perlite The first leaf will appear after about a month.
 Until then, keep the humidity high around the seeds.
 An easy way to do this is to enclose the pots in a plastic dome.
 Leave it open slightly for fresh air to enter, to prevent rot.
 Keep the pots at the same temperature as described above.
 Drip some water over the seeds daily to keep the root moist.
-A bright LED or fluorescent lamp kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").
-Fertilizing -- The first 4 months, feed
+An LED panel kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").
+Fertilizing -- Once a leaf appears, give a small amount of dilute (1/8 strength) liquid fertilizer,

 Hydroponic fertilizer